torvalds/linux/Documentation/block/inline-encryption.rst

 Motivation and threat model
 ---------------------------

-Linux storage encryption (dm-crypt, fscrypt, eCryptfs, etc.) traditionally relies on the raw encryption key(s) being present in kernel memory so that the encryption can be performed.
+GNU/Linux storage encryption (dm-crypt, fscrypt, eCryptfs, etc.) traditionally relies on the raw encryption key(s) being present in kernel memory so that the encryption can be performed.
 This traditionally isn't seen as a problem because the key(s) won't be present during an offline attack, which is the main type of